TheDARTProject/thedartproject.github.io/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is open-source and available under the [GPL-3.0 License](LICENSE)